 Northern Ireland

-Katie Simpson: Jonathan Creswell’s parents to be asked whether they want to request central role in inquest
+Katie Simpson: Jonathan Creswell’s parents to be offered chance for key role in inquest

 If granted interested persons status, they will have access documents, including the autopsy report, be able to make submissions and ask questions of witnesses